lemotdesign/one-click-hugo-cms/site/content/termite-treatments/_index.md

 ---
 title: Termite Treatment Control Gold Coast
-image: img/termite-treatment-2.jpg
+image: img/conquer-termites-gold-coast.png
 termite_treatments_entries:
   - heading: Best Termite Treatments on the Gold Coast
-    imageUrl: img/conquer-termites-gold-coast.png
+    imageUrl: img/conquer-termites-two-utes-treating-a-house.jpg
     text: >-
+      ### What makes a Termite Pest Company the Best?

+      Consider these essential factors when choosing a termite control provider:

+      * **Locally based** company with proven treatment experience on the Gold Coast

+      * **Use best quality chemicals**: Conquer only applies Termidor HE - not cheap generic formulations

+      * **Safety Commitment**: The health of your family and the environment is paramount.

+      * **Value for Money**: Invest in a solution that offers the best return, not just the lowest price.

+      * **Quality Service**: A professional team should ensure your property is left neat post-treatment.
+The care factor matters.

       ### Two Decades Strong in Termite Defense

       We've been tackling termite troubles on the Gold Coast for over 20 years at Conquer Termites.
 That's plenty of time to get really good at what we do – figuring out the best ways and the top-notch chemicals to keep those termites at bay.

-      You can Trust us to keep your home safe; we've got this - It's what we specialise in.
+      *You can Trust us to keep your home safe; we've got this - It's what we specialise in.*

-      #### Consider these essential factors when choosing a termite control provider:

-      1. **Proven Effectiveness**: The chemical should consistently stop termite activity.

-      2. **Safety Commitment**: The health of your family and the environment should not be compromised.

-      3. **Lasting Protection**: The duration of the chemical's effectiveness.

-      4. **Value for Money**: Invest in a solution that offers the best return, not just the lowest price.

-      5. **Quality Service**: A professional team should ensure your property is left neat post-treatment.
-The care factor matters.

-      ### Important information, check these links:

-      * Check List - Points to consider when choosing the Best Treatment Company

-      * Types of Termite Treatments on the Gold Coast

-      * How long does a treatment last?
   - heading: Termite Treatment Cost on the Gold Coast
     imageUrl: img/termite-treatment-how-much-does-it-cost.png
     text: >-